How Parton Works

 Before Parton can do any AI work, it must confirm that model access is configured.

-If setup is missing, it blocks the run and launches setup.
+If setup is missing, it blocks the run and launches the setup TUI.

 This is especially important for: